-The International Court of Arbitration of the Kyrgyz Chamber of Commerce and Industry is the most effective permanent arbitral tribunal in the country.
+The International Court of Arbitration of the Kyrgyz Chamber of Commerce and Industry is one of the permanent arbitral tribunals in the country.

-Arbitration proceedings in the Kyrgyz Republic also have some specific features:
+Arbitration proceedings in the Kyrgyz Republic also have some specific features, for example:

-- The state court may not reverse an arbitral award, but may refuse to enforce it.
-This means that the respondent and/or the debtor is deprived of the active right to defend its interests at the place of arbitration, since it has to wait for the claimant and/or creditor to apply to the state court for an order confirming the award; - The state court may communicate with the arbitral tribunal to enforce awards and interim relief orders, but not to enforce subpoenas; - There is a growing tendency among the courts to apply a broad interpretation of nonarbitrability of disputes.
+- the state court may not reverse an arbitral award, but may refuse to enforce it.
+This means that the respondent and/ or the debtor is deprived of the active right to defend its interests at the place of arbitration, as it has to wait until the claimant and/or creditor applies to the state court for enforcement of the award where it may present its arguments; - the state court may communicate with the arbitral tribunal to enforce awards and interim relief orders, but not to enforce subpoenas; - there is a growing tendency among the courts to apply a broad interpretation of non-arbitrability of disputes.
 However, there is no track record of the Supreme Court decisions on this matter.